cloudlee711/Response/README.md

 ALDN: S. Gu, C. Xu, D. Hu, , and C. Hou, “Adaptive learning for dynamic features and noisy labels,” IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 47, no. 2, pp. 1219–1237, 2025.

+To test the learned network, we do a retrieval experiment in which we use one modality input to get outputs from the other modalities.
+For instance, when inputting an apple image, we expect to output the word "apple" and the taste of an apple; when inputting the word "sweet," we aim to output the sweet taste in the taste channel.
+Table 1 shows the results of the experiments.
+Our method gets the highest accuracy.

 Update rule:

 <img width="1201" height="255" alt="Guassian" src="https://github.com/user-attachments/assets/1d6c33bb-7bfa-49af-ba74-8b342147a415" />